DeepLabCut/DeepLabCut/docs/maDLC_UserGuide.md

 # DeepLabCut for Multi-Animal Projects <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1596370260800-SP2GWKDPJCOIR7LJ31VM/ke17ZwdGBToddI8pDm48kB4fL2ovSQh5dRlH2jCMtpoUqsxRUqqbr1mOJYKfIPR7LoDQ9mXPOjoJoqy81S2I8N_N4V1vUb5AoIIIbLZhVYxCRW4BPu10St3TBAUQYVKcSV94BuD0XUinmig_1P1RJNYVU597j3jgswapL4c_w92BJE9r6UgUperYhWQ2ubQ_/workflow.png?format=2500w" width="550" title="maDLC" alt="maDLC" align="right" vspace = "50">

-The standard documents include all changes to the package to run standard and maDLC, but here is an extended version compiled for using DeepLabCut 2.2+ with multiple animals.
+This document should serve as the * user guide for maDLC,** and it is here to support the scientific advances presented in Lauer et al. 2021.

 Note, we STRONGLY encourage you to use the [Project Manager GUI](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/PROJECT_GUI.md) when you first start using multi-animal mode.
 Each tab is customized for multi-animal when you create or load a multi-animal project.
 As long as you follow the recommendations within the GUI, you should be good to go!

-This document should serve as an **advanced user guide for maDLC,** and it is here to support the scientific advances presented in Lauer et al. 2021.

 # How to think about using maDLC:

 Firstly, you should think of maDLC being **four** parts.
 - (1) curate data that allows you to track the objects/animals of interest.
 - (2) Create a high-quality pose estimation model.
-- (3) IF you need to track in time (i.e., propagate identity), you need to perform tracking.
+- (3) Then, to track in time (i.e., propagate identity), you need to perform assembly and tracking.
 - (4) Any and all post-processing you wish to do with the output data, either within DLC or outside of it.

 Thus, you should always label, train, and evaluate the pose estimation performance first.
 If and when that performance is high, then you should go advance to the tracking step (and video analysis).
 There is a natural break point for this, as you will see below.